thobi85/tautulli-watched-sync/README.md

 Tautulli > Settings > Notification Agents > New Script > Configuration:

   Script Folder: /path/to/your/scripts
-  Script File: ./trakt_letterboxd_sync.py (Should be selectable in a dropdown list) Script Timeout: {timeout}
+  Script File: ./trakt_sync.py (Should be selectable in a dropdown list) Script Timeout: {timeout}
-  Description: Trakt.tv and Letterboxd sync
+  Description: Trakt.tv sync
   Save

 Triggers: